 This Showhome is now closed.

-Trumpeter by United Communities is 122 hectares of parks, ravines, creeks and stormwater ponds, a stone’s throw from the fresh water lake Big Lake, located in Lois Hole Centennial Provincial Park.
+Trumpeter by Anthem United is 122 hectares of parks, ravines, creeks and storm water ponds, a stone’s throw from the fresh water lake Big Lake, located in Lois Hole Centennial Provincial Park.
 Phase 1 lots offer some of the best selection in the community backing onto Horseshoe lake and the nearby Glendale Golf and Country Club.

 Welcome to Trumpeter by Big Lake.
 An extraordinary, new family residential community, located on the northwest edge of Edmonton.
 Trumpeter by Big Lake is located just north of the Yellowhead highway, and situated between Winterburn Road and 199 Street.